lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

-# Run TensorFlow Lite model with Kuiper function plugin
+# Run TensorFlow Lite model with eKuiper function plugin

-[EMQ X Kuiper](https://docs.emqx.io/en/kuiper/latest/) is an edge lightweight IoT data analytics / streaming software which can be run at all kinds of resource constrained IoT devices.
+[LF Edge eKuiper](https://docs.emqx.io/en/kuiper/latest/) is an edge lightweight IoT data analytics / streaming software which can be run at all kinds of resource constrained IoT devices.

 [TensorFlow Lite](https://www.tensorflow.org/lite/guide) is a set of tools to help developers run TensorFlow models on mobile, embedded, and IoT devices.
 It enables on-device machine learning inference with low latency and a small binary size.

-By integrating Kuiper and TensorFlow Lite, users can analyze the data in stream by AI with prebuilt TensorFlow models.
-In this tutorial, we will walk you through building a kuiper plugin to label pictures (binary data) produced by an edge device in stream by pre-trained image recognition TensorFlow model.
+By integrating eKuiper and TensorFlow Lite, users can analyze the data in stream by AI with prebuilt TensorFlow models.
+In this tutorial, we will walk you through building a eKuiper plugin to label pictures (binary data) produced by an edge device in stream by pre-trained image recognition TensorFlow model.

 ## Prerequisite